johanBlad/bq_table_diff/README.md

 ## Table Diff

 Command line tool to compare the data content of two tables in BigQuery.
-The key idea is to be able to compare tables that should be similar, e.g. the same table mirrored in the TEST/PROD.
+The key idea is to be able to compare tables that should be similar, e.g. the same table mirrored in staging / PROD.

 > Check out the [README](/pyutils/table_diff/README.md) for further details!